We’ll kick off here in discussing how highly successful writers work and communicate.

 When it comes to communicating, however, highly successful writers will save their prose for the page.
 While the instinct of a writer may be to send a lengthy, flowery email deserving to be framed, it’s better, especially in this WFH environment, to keep emails incredibly concise for one’s agent or editor.
 Get feedback and get going.
 One step at a time.

 Our strongest writers will ask for feedback on critical elements: for novelists, how to open the first chapter; whether an ancillary character should become more central (or should exit entirely).
 For nonfiction writers, we’re often a sounding board for your title, opening story, or TOC.
 In our experience, our most successful authors relish brutally honest feedback—whatever makes the book strongest.

 If there’s one abiding logic we’ve noticed to how highly successful writers work, it’s this: they’ll write the book no matter what.
 The work, the idea, is that important.

-Next time, we’ll cover how highly successful writers network and engage with an audience.
+In Secrets of Highly Successful Writers: Part Two, we cover how highly successful writers network and engage with an audience.
 We’ve been taught some terrific tips from our writers, and we’re eager to share a few of them with you.